Changissnz/nu_merchant_principal/README.md

 practices, including but not limited to stylistic preferences and stochastic decision-making principles fall out of the bounds of rudimentary quantitation.

+This section relies on the conceptualization of automata as Conway's Game of Life, invented by British mathematician John Horton Conway.